Hickory Point Mall: History

 In the early 1970s, developers Copaken, White & Blitt proposed building a mall in Decatur, Illinois.
 The city spent a year negotiating with the developers, but downtown merchants heavily lobbied against it, and in a July 1974 vote, the Decatur City Council rejected the mall by one vote.
 The developers instead built the mall in Forsyth, a village just north of Decatur, and it opened in October 1978.
 The mall's original anchors included JCPenney, Bergner's, and Carson Pirie Scott (later rebranded as Carson's), all of which relocated from downtown Decatur.
 Kohl's was added in 1983 as a fourth anchor, and expanded in 2003.
-Carson Pirie Scott sold its store and another at College Hills Mall (now The Shoppes at College Hills) in Normal to Von Maur in 1989.
+In the summer of 1989, Carson Pirie Scott's new parent company P.A.
+Bergner(Bergner's)sold this store and another at College Hills Mall (now The Shoppes at College Hills) in Normal to Von Maur.
 MC Sports and Sears were added in 1998, with the latter relocating from a store in downtown Decatur.
 A year later, Gap Inc. announced plans to open Gap, GapKids, and Old Navy stores.

 In July 1993, Lowe's Home Improvement opened across the street from the mall.
 Applebee's then opened in its surrounding area in October 1994.
 On May 17, 1999, Texas Roadhouse opened to the public.
 Three years later in 2002, Red Lobster officially opened.

 In 2000, Copaken, White & Blitt renovated the interior.
 CBL & Associates Properties bought the mall in 2005.

 Steve & Barry's opened in late 2007, and closed less than a year later.
 MC Sports moved its store across the hallway in late 2008.
 Old Navy closed in 2010 and was re-tenanted by Cohn Furniture later that same year.
 Shoe Show opened a Shoe Dept. Encore in the space vacated by Steve & Barry's.